atlarge-research/wta-tools/adapter/spark/README.md

 ## Installation and Usage
 - Clone the repository
-- Optional (if iostat datasource is needed): Install sysstat by running the following bash command:
+- Optional (if more I/O metrics are needed): Install sysstat by running the following bash command:

 ```bash
 sudo apt install sysstat